ty730/myvoteinfo/README.md

-KsMyVoteInfo
+MyVoteInfo
 =========================

 [![Build Status](https://travis-ci.org/BlueprintKansas/ksmyvoteinfo-py.svg?branch=master)](https://travis-ci.org/BlueprintKansas/ksmyvoteinfo-py)

-KsMyVoteInfo Python module makes it easy to search the Kansas SOS voter registration site for the registrant details.
+MyVoteInfo Python module makes it easy to search the Kansas SOS voter registration site for the registrant details.
 You supply first/last name, dob and county, this gem looks it up and return the HTML snippet from the site.